materialsvirtuallab/nano266/labs/lab1/README.md

 Again, record down the final bond length of H<sub>2</sub> in angstroms and the final total energy in eV.

-# Q3 (20 points): Geometry optimization and energy of NH<sub>3</sub>
+# Q3 (25 points): Geometry optimization and energy of NH<sub>3</sub>

 The geommetry of ammonia is somewhat more complex, so we have provided an `NH3.nw` file.
 Perform the same calculation as in Q1.

-For NH<sub>3</sub>, record down the final N-H bond lengths, and also, calculate the  angle between the bonds.
+For NH<sub>3</sub>, record down the final N-H bond lengths, and also, calculate the angle between the bonds, i.e., the H-N-H bond.
 Compare the calculated values with the experimental ones.
 Cite the source of your experimental data (e.g., by providing a journal citation or a weblink.)

+Now, modify the file to add polarization functions to the basis set.
+The easiest way is to change all "6-31G" to "6-31+G*" and all "6-311G" to "6-311+G*" (technically, this adds diffuse as well as polarization functions, but we are limited by the choice of basis sets available) Redo the calculation and determine the bond lengths and angles again.
+Comment on the difference in answer between the calculation with and without polarization functions.

 Also record down the final energy of the NH<sub>3</sub> molecule in eV.

-# Q4 (20 points): Formation enthalpy of NH<sub>3</sub>.
+# Q4 (25 points): Formation enthalpy of NH<sub>3</sub>.

 Calculate the formation enthalpy (per molecule) of NH<sub>3</sub> in kJ/mol.
+To do this, you need to make sure that all calculations are done with the same basis set.
+So redo the calculations for Q1 and Q2 with the same basis set with polarization functions as in Q3.

-To do this, you need not only the energies from Q1-Q3, you also need to extract the thermal correction to the enthalpy.
+Once you completed the calcualtions, you need to extract the thermal corrections to the enthalpy as well as the energies.
 For example,

 ```bash
 grep "Thermal correction to Enthalpy" H2.nwout